nextcloud/documentation/README.rst

 Of course, think about structure.
 Keep in mind that we try NOT to move or rename pages once they are created!
-Lots of external sources link to our documentation, including the indexing by Google of course.
+Lots of external sources link to our documentation, including the indexing by search engines of course.
 So once you create a page with a certain name, it has to stay in that location and with that name.
 Think of it as API stability
 - we have to ensure things stay as they are as much as possible.
 Renaming or moving is only allowed in exceptional circumstances and only when a redirect is put in place.